Click on a heading to open the answer.

 How do I clean my futon?

-Futons require turning at least once a week to air the mattress and maintain the cotton loft.
+Futons require turning at least once a week to air the mattress, maintain the cotton loft, and avoid sagging.
 Traditional futons are best rolled or turned every morning.

 A futon’s loft can be invigorated by putting the futon in the sun for a few hours on a dry day.

-Most of our futons have a special ‘core’ or middle layer to customise softness or density, and which will last for years (the latex core can be used for over 30 years).
-Cotton settles naturally over the years and gradually becomes firmer, which should be anticipated when choosing a futon type.
+Most of our futons have a special ‘core’ or middle layer which will last for years (the latex core can be used for over 30 years).
+Cotton settles naturally over the years and gradually becomes firmer, which should be anticipated when choosing a futon mattress.
 We can return futons to a softer feel through reconditioning (covered immediately below).

 Can my futon be reconditioned or refilled?

-Futons can be cheaply and quickly refreshed, usually by supplementing the loft with extra cotton.
+Futons can be cheaply and quickly refreshed, usually by supplementing the loft with extra cotton and/or layers of wool.
 Sometimes a new cover is required.
 Please contact us and we will be able to help with your specific futon.

 Slat Bed Bases